 For instance, people can get quite turned around when trying to understand a comparatively novel type of workout, like Crossfit.
 How does it compare to traditional gym work?
 What are the benefits and demands, and how different is it really?
 Then there’s the many superfoods that have emerged as we’ve come to better understand what different spices and such really have to offer.
 Or even the many types of fitness attire and accessories that supposedly improve one’s workout.
-One point of confusion that people currently seem to have, however, is being able to distinguish between “detox” and “cleanse”, two highly-recommended processes that at least on the surface seem to have quite a bit of overlap.
+One point of confusion that people currently seem to have, however, is being able to see the difference between a cleanse and detox, two highly-recommended processes that at least on the surface seem to have quite a bit of overlap.

 The popularity of these methods generally stems from the realization that a body loaded with toxins can be more susceptible to pain and disease.
 We tend to absorb toxins one way or another, depending on what we’re exposed to – unhealthy environments, or even our food.
 Toxicity can make its presence felt in many ways, which tend to signal that it‘s time to consider detoxifying or cleansing.
 Body toxicity is a possible culprit behind fatigue, joint pain, food sensitivities, high blood pressure, muscle fatigue, headaches, mood swings, and anxiety.
 You may consider a detox or cleanse in order to purge your systems of the many possible there – check with your physician and there may be a plan she can recommend for you.